 - Health problems

-Taking care of yourself is one of the most important ways to be a healthy caregiver.
+Taking care of yourself is one of the most important ways to be a healthier caregiver.

 Know what resources are available.
-Adult day care, in-home assistance, visiting nurses and Meals-on-Wheels are just some of the services that can help you.
+Contact the Alzheimer’s Association or use our online Community Resource Finder to find Alzheimer’s care resources in your community.
+Adult day programs, in-home assistance, visiting nurses and meal delivery are just some of the services that can help you manage daily tasks.

 Become an educated caregiver.
 As the disease progresses, new caregiving skills are necessary.
 Find information on alz.org or contact your local Alzheimer's Association.